The Marriage Price: Plot

-As described in a film magazine, Helen Tremaine (Ferguson) is an extravagant daughter of a wealthy New York man, but becomes impoverished by his death and disillusioned when her friends leave her, save Frederick Lawton (Standing), a man of power and wealth.
-She does not love Lawton and prefers Kenneth Gordon (Atwill), but he says he is too poor to marry her.
+As described in a film magazine, Helen Tremaine is an extravagant daughter of a wealthy New York man, but becomes impoverished by his death and disillusioned when her friends leave her, save Frederick Lawton, a man of power and wealth.
+She does not love Lawton and prefers Kenneth Gordon, but he says he is too poor to marry her.
 She attempts to support herself, but even fails at a job as a film actress.
 Nearly starving, she marries Lawton as a last resort.
 He tests her by making her financially independent through a pretend heritage of hers that he claims to have discovered, but she remains a girl of her word.
 All is well until her former love shows up to win her with a scheme that will enrich him while ruining her husband.
 The deal goes through, but it is a trap set up by her husband to show her the type of man her former love was.
 She now sees the nobility in her husband with happy results.